wp-plugins/listly/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-List posts (listicles) generate traffic, but are tiresome to author with visual appeal.
-Social lists to rank, evolve, embed & share
+List posts (listicles) get you found, but are tiresome to author with pizzazz.
+Social lists to rank, evolve, embed & share.

 == Description ==

-**Integrate numbered lists on Wordpress & beyond.**
+**Integrate numbered lists on Wordpress & beyond**

-Listly lets your audience actively contribute to your posts, while letting you retain control.
+Listly lets your audience actively contribute to your posts, while letting you moderate.
 In reality, no list is ever complete.
-With Listly, the audience help your content evolve via socially interaction.
+With Listly, the audience help your content evolve through social engagement.
 Communities form around shared interests, needs & expertise.

-Use Listy to create, curate or collaborate to build awesome, people-ranked numbered lists.
+Use Listy to create, curate or collaborate to build awesome, people-ranked numbered-lists.

 **Get more from your numbered list posts with Listly**

 List posts work, we just believe a social list platform beats personal lists (i.e. lists as text in blog posts).
 You wouldn't self-host a video today.
 We believe this applies to collaborative lists.
-Social media platforms like YouTube, Slideshare & Instagram prove content that's findable shareable & embeddabe works best.
+Social media platforms like YouTube, Slideshare & Instagram prove content that's findable shareable & embeddabe perform better.

 Making lists together is more fun & more productive.
 Begin lists with just a few items; an imperfect list, then ask for help to enhance the list.
-It's a never ending task, that your community can embrace and drive.
+It's a never ending task, that your community can embrace & drive.
 Working alone on lists is just 1.0

 Your job is to source & seed list ideas.
 Ask questions in the form of lists.
 Why is talk radio engaging?
-Because it's about the audience playing an active role by answering questions.
+Because the audience plays an active role by answering questions.
+Listly's paradigm emulates talk radio.

 **Your listicles should be inviting & enaging**

 Start lists & share them to entice readers to contribute & participate.
-Don't attempt to be exhaustive & perfect.
+Don't try to be exhaustive & perfect.
 Leave gaps.
 Don't be a smarticle.
-Sharing all you know is not social or inviting.
+Sharing all you know is neither social nor inviting.
 An exhaustive list is unapproachable.
-Leave room for mere mortals to help.
+Leave room for joe public to help.
 Be imperfecticle.
-If you are going to ask help, look like you need it.
+If you ask for help, look like you need it.
 Be real.

 Imperfection is sexy.
 Your imperfections are sexy.
 The only person that does not know this is you.

 - [Brené Brown knows it](http://www.ted.com/talks/brene_brown_on_vulnerability?language=en).
 - [Yo Yo Ma does too](https://www.youtube.com/watch?v=7mev2jwvJ-k&feature=youtu.be).

-By sharing your imperfections, you let others shine.
-Being open to input lets you be generous.
+By sharing your imperfections, you generously let others shine.
 Perhaps that's not something you expected to read on a Wordpress plugin page, but [genrosity is a strategy](http://blog.list.ly/2013/08/20/generosity-as-a-strategy/).

-Collaborative lists that are embeddable & shareable will always outperform static HTML lists because your content can evolve over time & become distributed across the web as people reuse & embed your lists.
-You will get more views & engagement.
-What more means is up to you.
-You get out what you put in.
+Collaborative, embeddable, shareable lists will always outperform static HTML lists.
+You'll enjoy more views & engagement because people can embed & extend your ideas.
+You own what more means.
+Get out what you put in.

 - A great static list will get stolen/copied/ignored/forgotten/outdated
 - A great Listly list will get embedded, shared & maintained

-Your lists get more valuable with time not less & hence attract more helpers.
+Lists get more valuable with time as they evolve, attracting more helpers & better SEO ranking.
 This is the cycle of life when you let your content evolve by empowering people can help.

 **Benefits of Authoring / Moderating / Administering List Posts with/via Listly:**